emmayisun/emmayisun.github.io/_posts/2024-01-16-waller-brookings.md

 But in the spring of 2022, the vacancy rate peaked around 7.5 percent with nearly 12 million job vacancies, and there were still about 6 million unemployed workers.
 It just seemed counterintuitive to me that with that many job openings and so few people looking for work that the first thing a firm would do when labor demand softened would be to lay off workers.
 My economic instinct was that this time things would be different and that vacancies would absorb the decline in labor demand, while employment and unemployment changed relatively little.

 But instinct isn't enough sometimes.
 One needs an economic model to verify your instinct and good data analysis is needed to quantify the theoretical impact.
-This is what I provided in a speech I gave in May 2022, with the help of Andrew Figura.[^2](#fn2 "footnote 2") In that speech we described a textbook labor search model to derive a Beveridge curve, which is a theoretical relationship between job vacancies and the unemployment rate.[3](#fn3 "footnote 3") To quantify the effects of restrictive monetary policy on unemployment, we used standard empirical methods to calibrate the theoretical model.
+This is what I provided in a speech I gave in May 2022, with the help of Andrew Figura.[^2] In that speech we described a textbook labor search model to derive a Beveridge curve, which is a theoretical relationship between job vacancies and the unemployment rate.[^3] To quantify the effects of restrictive monetary policy on unemployment, we used standard empirical methods to calibrate the theoretical model.
 We showed that if restrictive monetary policy could lower the vacancy rate from 7.5 percent to 4.5 percent via a significant decline in job vacancies, there would be a relatively small increase in the unemployment rate—from 3.7 percent to 4.2 percent.
 Based on this analysis, we argued that, as long as the involuntary job-separation rate did not rise, restrictive monetary policy would allow the FOMC to bring inflation down without a significant increase in the unemployment rate.
 This seemed like a very plausible assumption given the incredibly high vacancy rate and dearth of workers looking for jobs.
 Our predictions contradicted standard Phillips curve analysis and historical precedent, but we were in unprecedented times in 2022.

 It has been nearly two years since I gave that speech.
 How has our prediction faired?
 Data received since then have supported our argument.
 Since March 2022, the FOMC raised the policy rate over 500 basis points and core PCE inflation has fallen substantially, especially when measured over the past six months.
 During this dramatic tightening of policy, the job vacancy rate fell from around 7.5 percent to 5.3 percent, which brought the ratio of job vacancies to the number of unemployed people to a touch below 1.4—down from the peak of 2 and not far from the pre-pandemic level of 1.2.
 The involuntary job-separation rate has remained essentially unchanged at 1 percent since April 2022.
 Meanwhile the unemployment rate, while bouncing around a bit, is the same as it was in March 2022, 3.7 percent, which is lower than we predicted.